TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

 A consistent system of one equation in $n$ unknowns is easily solved.
-Any unknown with a nonzero coefficient can be expressed in the other unknowns, and the other unknowns can be chosen freely.
+Any unknown with a non-zero coefficient can be expressed in the other unknowns, and the other unknowns can be chosen freely.
 In words this may look more complicated than it is, as the following example illustrates.

 ::::{prf:example}